Riverton Historic District (Barkhamsted, Connecticut)

 The Riverton Historic District is a historic district in the town of Barkhamsted, Connecticut that was listed on the National Register of Historic Places in 2007.
-It encompasses most of the historic 19th century industrial village of Riverton, whose mills were powered by the waters of the Still River and the East Branch Farmington River, which is located in the far northwestern corner of the town.
+It encompasses most of the historic 19th century industrial village of Riverton, whose mills were powered by the waters of the Still River and the East Branch Farmington River, which is located in the far Northwestern corner of the town.

 Description

 Notable sites in Riverton include the post office, the Riverton General store, Sweetpea's Restaurant, Still River Antiques, Greenwood Glass Blowing Studio and Gallery (located in the former Union Church), and the Old Riverton Inn (separately listed on the National Register).
 Two major points of interest in Riverton are the Hitchcock Factory and the Sweet Shop, both of which closed down in the spring of 2006.
-The Hitchcock Chair Co. was reopened in Sept.
-2011 and has a retail store in the village once again.
+The Hitchcock Chair Co. was reopened in September of 2011 and has a retail store in the village once again.

 Riverton is also the site of the annual Riverton Fair, which takes place in early October of each year.
 The Riverton Fair is the last fair of the year in Connecticut.